rekle/rust_notes/README.md

 2. Install 'CodeLLDB' VS Code Extension.

 ### Creating a new Rust Project
-1. Run 'cargo new <project_name>' from Terminal to create new Rust Project
+1. Run 'cargo new <project_name>' from Terminal to create new Rust Project.
+A subdirectory named <project_name> will be created in the current folder with the new Rust project.

 ### Enabling Debug in a Rust Project